thecochenille/Research_R_bayesian_divergence-time/README.md

 Although each file can be viewed individually by following the manuscript and EMS, the best way to examine the worklow of the analyses is to start reading [divergence-time.md](https://github.com/zourloubidou/Coccomorpha-divergence-time/blob/master/divergence-time.md).

 #Reference
 Vea I. and D. Grimaldi.
 (2016) Putting scales into evolutionary time: the divergence of major scale insect lineages (Hemiptera) predates the radiation of modern angiosperm hosts.
-Scientific reports
+Scientific reports 6, 23487 doi: 10.1038/srep23487